Operating a Corporation

 Corporate Operating Formalities

-Even if your corporation is run by a single person/director there are still corporate formalities which you must meet in order to maintain corporate status and avoid unintentional noncompliance with state law.
-One such example is the initial and annual meetings.
+Even if your corporation is run by a single person or director, there are still corporate formalities that must be met to maintain corporate status and avoid unintentional noncompliance with state law.
+One such requirement is holding initial and annual meetings.
 Lawyers Limited provides the initial meeting minutes in our complete package.
-The annual meetings are provided as part of our annual resident agent services.
+Annual meetings are included as part of our annual resident agent services.

 Corporate Officers

-Corporate officers typically consist of the president, vice president, treasurer and secretary.
-Optionally, there may be additional positions.
-Many states allow one person to hold all of the offices.
-The authority and responsibilities of each officer are outlined in the corporate bylaws.
+Corporate officers typically include the president, vice president, treasurer, and secretary.
+Additional positions may be added based on the needs of the corporation.
+Many states allow one person to serve in all officer roles.
+The duties and authority of each officer are defined in the corporate bylaws.

 The President

-Is usually elected by the Board of Directors and is responsible for carrying out the orders issued by the Board of Directors.
+The president is usually elected by the Board of Directors and is responsible for executing the directives issued by the board.
+This includes overseeing the daily operations of the company and ensuring compliance with the corporation’s mission and goals.

 The Treasurer